siyuan-note/user-guide-en_US/Custom Appearance/Theme.md

 ```
 {: id="20201225222754-zffy1v0"}

-Among them, `commithash`, please fill in the git commit hash of the latest released version on your theme repository.
+Among them, `commithash`, please fill in the Git commit hash of the latest released version on your theme repository, please use the full hash value instead of the 7-digit short value.
 {: id="20201225225305-ow7lt63"}

 #### Update